The Health Benefits of Green Kale - the Leafy Vegetable

-It is also grown for its ornamental value since it has beautifully colored inner rosette leaves that range from white through pink, red, lavender, blue and violet.
+It is also grown for its ornamental value since it has beautifully coloured inner rosette leaves that range from white through pink, red, lavender, blue and violet.

 Interestingly, the ornamental kale is edible.

 - The leaves contain oxalic acid though at levels lower than spinach.
-Still, those with oxalate stones or a tendency to form sones should avoid kale consumption.
+Still, those with oxalate stones or a tendency to form stones should avoid kale consumption.